-New programs in: biomedical technology equipment repair, reverse engineering and rapid prototyping, and robotics and automation.
-Other unique programs include: sonography, cardiovascular technology, water environment technology, civil engineering, health information technology, energy renewal, nursing mobility, advertising communication and design.
+Biomedical technology equipment repair, reverse engineering and rapid prototyping, robotics and automation, sonography, cardiovascular technology, water environment technology, civil engineering, health information technology, energy renewal, nursing mobility, advertising communication and design.

 St. Cloud Technical & Community College is conveniently located on the Metro Transit bus route.
 All SCTCC students can ride the Metro Transit Bus system for FREE with their Cyclone Student ID Card (minimum of 6 credits per semester required).